Probiotics For Weight Loss: How They Help And Risk Factors

 5. Kimchi

-Kimchi is a traditional Korean side dish made from fermented vegetables, primarily cabbage and radishes, seasoned with gochujang and other species.
+Kimchi is a traditional Korean side dish made from fermented vegetables, primarily cabbage and radishes, seasoned with gochujang and other spices.
 The primary probiotics found in kimchi are lactic acid bacteria, including genera like Leuconostoc and Lactobacillus (18).
-Its consumption may decrease the risk of obesity and contribute to a more balanced gut microbiota leading to improved digestion, a strengthened immune system, and better skin health (19).
+There are many remarkable kimchi benefits; its consumption may decrease the risk of obesity and balance gut microbiota leading to improved digestion, a strengthened immune system, and better skin health (19).

 6. Miso